Franks: Language

-In a modern linguistic context, the Germanic language of the early Franks is variously called "Old Frankish" or "Old Franconian" and these terms refer to the language of the Franks prior to the advent of the High German consonant shift, which took place in the 7th century.
-After this consonant shift the Frankish dialects diverged.
+Modern linguists refer to the Germanic language of the early Franks as "Old Frankish" or "Old Franconian".
+After the High German consonant shift, which took place in the 7th century, the Frankish dialects diverged.
 The dialects which would become modern Dutch did not undergo the consonantal shift, while all others did so, to varying degrees, creating the so-called Rhenish fan pattern.
 As a result, the distinction between Old Dutch and Old Frankish is largely negligible, and "Old Dutch" (also called "Old Low Franconian") is the term used to distinguish the variants which were not affected by this Second Germanic consonant shift.
+Frankish dialects below the Benrath Line are considered to have developed into dialects of Old High German by the 8th century at the latest; by the first half of the 8th century in the case of Ripuarian Franconian.

 The early Frankish language has not been directly attested, apart from a very small number of runic inscriptions found within contemporary Frankish territory such as the Bergakker inscription.
 Nevertheless, a significant amount of Frankish vocabulary has been reconstructed by examining early Germanic loanwords found in Old French as well as through comparative reconstruction through Dutch.
 The influence of Old Frankish on contemporary Gallo-Roman vocabulary and phonology, have long been the subjects of scholarly debate.
 Frankish influence is thought to include the designations of the four cardinal directions: nord "north", sud "south", est "east" and ouest "west" and at least an additional 1000 stem words.

 Although the Franks would eventually conquer all of Gaul, speakers of Frankish apparently expanded in sufficient numbers only into northern Gaul to have a linguistic effect.
 For several centuries, northern Gaul was a bilingual territory (Vulgar Latin and Frankish).
 The language used in writing, in government and by the Church was Latin.
 Urban T. Holmes has proposed that a Germanic language continued to be spoken as a second tongue by public officials in western Austrasia and Northern Neustria as late as the 850s, and that it completely disappeared as a spoken language during the 10th century from regions where only French is spoken today.

 The Germanic tribes who were called Franks in Late Antiquity are associated with the Weser–Rhine Germanic/Istvaeonic cultural-linguistic grouping.